-Due to its advantages such as convenient cloud point (23-25 oC), commercial availability in a high purified homogeneous form, and high density of the surfactant-rich phase which facilitates phase separation by centrifugation, Triton X-114, one of the non-ionic surfactant extensively used in CPE, is chosen as the extractant.
-The amount of Triton X-114 not only affected the extraction efficiency but also the volume of surfactant-rich phase.
-The influence of the amount of Triton X-114 on the absorbance was evaluated by adding different amounts of 1.0% (m/v) Triton X-114 in the range of 0.1-1.4 mL.
-The results are shown in Fig. 3.
-As can be seen, quantitative extraction was observed when the amount of Triton X-114 was in the range of 0.6 to 1.0 mL.
-At lower concentrations, the extraction efﬁciency of complex is low probably because of the inadequacy of the assemblies to entrap the hydrophobic complex quantitatively.
+Triton X-114, one of the nonionic surfactants used extensively in CPE, was chosen as the extractant due to its convenient cloud point (23–25 oC); commercial availability in highly purified homogeneous form; and high density of the surfactant-rich phase, which facilitates phase separation by centrifugation.
+The amount of Triton X-114 not only affected the extraction efficiency, but also the volume of surfactant-rich phase.
+Influence of the amount of Triton X-114 on absorbance was evaluated by adding different amounts of 1.0% (m/v) Triton X-114 in the range 0.1–1.4 mL (Figure 4).
+As can be seen, quantitative extraction was observed when the amount of Triton X-114 was in the range 0.6–1.0 mL.
+At lower concentrations, the extraction efﬁciency of the complex is low probably because of the failure of the assemblies to entrap the hydrophobic complex quantitatively.
 At higher concentrations, the absorbance decreases because of the increment in the volume of the remaining phase.
 Consequently, 0.8 mL 1.0% (m/v) Triton X-114 (the equivalent of 0.08 % Triton X-114) was employed in this work.

-Fig. 3.
-Effect of 5-Br-PADMA concentration on cloud point extraction for the determination of rhodium

-0.08 mL5×10-4 mol/L 5-Br-PADMA; pH=5.5；temperature：60℃；heating time：15 min；10 ng Rh.

-Effect of the Equilibration Temperature and Time
+Effect of equilibration temperature and time

-The cloud point temperature of nonionic surfactant Triton X-114 is 23-25 oC.
-With the increase of temperature, the system is further away from the cloud point, causing Triton X-114 to be less water soluble.
-The greatest analyte preconcentration factor is reached when the CPE process is conducted with equilibration temperatures well above the cloud point temperature of the system [20].
-The effect of the equilibration temperature and time was investigated within the ranges of 40-90 °C and 5-30min, respectively.
+The cloud-point temperature of Triton X-114 is 23–25 oC.
+With the increase in temperature, the system is further away from the cloud point, causing Triton X-114 to be less water-soluble.
+The greatest analyte preconcentration factor is reached when the CPE process is conducted with equilibration temperatures well above the cloud-point temperature of the system.20 The effect of equilibration temperature and time was investigated within the ranges 40–90 °C and 5–30 min, respectively.
 The result shows that maximum absorbance and good phase separation were achieved when the temperature was over 50 °C. Therefore, 60 °C was employed as the working equilibration temperature.
-When the temperature was fixed at 50 °C, the signal is almost constant after 10 min.
+When the temperature was fixed at 50 °C, the signal was almost constant after 10 min.
 Therefore, an equilibration time of 15 min was selected.

 Interferences